Incarceration in the United States: Society

 Within three years of being released, 67% of ex-prisoners are re-arrested, and 52% are re-incarcerated, according to a study based on 1994 data.
 Former inmate Wenona Thompson argues "I realized that I became part of a cycle, a system, that looked forward to seeing me there.
 And I was aware that ...
 I would be one of those people who fill up their prisons".

 In 1995, the government allocated $5.1 billion for new prison space.
 Every $100 million spent in construction costs $53 million per year in finance and operational costs over the next three decades.
 The government spends nearly $60 billion a year for prisons, and in 2005, it cost an average of $23,876 a year to house a prisoner.
 It takes about $30,000 per year per person to provide drug rehabilitation treatment to inmates.
 By contrast, the cost of drug rehabilitation treatment outside of a prison costs about $8,000 per year per person.

 In 2016, over 6 million Americans had lost their right to vote for conviction of a felony.
 In addition, people who have been recently released from prison are ineligible for welfare in most states.
-They are not eligible for subsidized housing and must wait two years for eligibility for Section 8.
+They are not eligible for subsidized housing and must wait 2 years to become eligible for Section 8.
 It can be difficult for people to find employment, as employers often check a potential employee's criminal record.
 Formerly incarcerated individuals may experience employment discrimination, and frequently have smaller social networks.
-This contributes to their struggle finding employment upon release into the community.
+This contributes to their struggle to find employment upon release into the community.

 In The New Jim Crow in 2011, legal scholar and advocate Michelle Alexander contended that the U.S. incarceration system worked to bar Black men from voting.
 She wrote "there are more African Americans under correctional control – in prison or jail, on probation or parole – than were enslaved in 1850, a decade before the Civil War began".
 Alexander's work has drawn increased attention in the years since.

 Yale Law Professor, and opponent of mass incarceration James Forman Jr. has countered that 1) African Americans, as represented by such cities as the District of Columbia, have generally supported tough on crime policies.
 2) There appears to be a connection between drugs and violent crimes, the discussion of which, he says, New Jim Crow theorists have avoided.
 3) New theorists have overlooked class as a factor in incarceration.
 Black people with advanced degrees have fewer convictions, and Black people without advanced education have more.